FormSculptor/Internal-Documentation/report.md

 - While there may be some concerns among users regarding the transition to a new system, particularly about job security and changes in workflow, the overall sentiment is optimistic.
 Users anticipate improved efficiency in retrieving and managing forms.

 - The user-centric design approach ensures that feedback from potential users is incorporated throughout the development process, enhancing acceptance and usability.

-### Economic Feasibility

-The Technical feasibility of implementing FormSculptor is assessed as low-risk:

-- **Cost Savings**: Transitioning to a digital document management system can lead to significant reductions in operational costs.
-Organizations that adopt paperless operations can save up to **25%** in document management costs, as reported by the Hong Kong Productivity Council (HKPC, 2022).
-This includes savings on paper, printing, and storage expenses.

-- **Revenue Streams**: FormSculptor's business model includes diverse revenue streams such as freemium offerings, subscription plans, pay-per-use services, and customization options.
-This diversification helps mitigate financial risks and ensures a steady return on investment by catering to various user segments

-### Technical Feasibility

-The Technical feasibility of implementing FormSculptor is assessed as low-risk:

-- **Team Expertise**: The software development team possesses extensive knowledge in programing and develop, which are crucial for the platform's development.
-Furthermore, consultants are available to provide additional support as needed.

-- **Project Size and Complexity**: The project team is of medium size, allowing for effective collaboration and user involvement.
-However, the critical timeframe for project completion presents a medium risk that requires careful management.

-- **Compatibility**: The existing technology infrastructure is adequate for supporting the new system.
-Internet services are already established and can scale as needed.
-However, variations in computer systems across departments may pose compatibility challenges that need addressing.

 ## Constraints and Limitations